 Multiple peer-reviewed publications on liver disease, viral hepatitis, acute liver failure, alcohol related illness, digestive tract cancers, hepatic encephalopathy, immunology and infectious disease.

-Contributor to guidelines, NICE technology appraisals, grant reviews and national policy documents.
+Contributor to guidelines, NICE technology appraisals, grant reviews, NHS commissioning and national policy documents.

 Co-author of award-winning textbook of Gastroenterology & Liver Disease.

 Happy to speak on almost any aspect of liver disease - eg NAFLD, alcohol problems, abnormal LFTs, non-invasive assessment of fibrosis, autoimmune liver disease, cirrhosis, hepatitis C, hepatitis B, assessment for transplantation, liver cancers, public health aspects, etc.